terra-money/terrain/README.md

 terrain contract:migrate counter --signer test1
 ```

-If you would like to specify the address of the desired administrator for your smart contract, you may utilize the `--admin-address` flag in the deploy command followed by the wallet address of the desired administrator.
+If you would like to specify the address of the desired administrator for your smart contract, you may use the `--admin-address` flag in the deploy command followed by the wallet address of the desired administrator.

 ```sh
 terrain deploy counter --signer test1 --admin-address <insert-admin-wallet-address>